 A Plan to Renew the Promise of American Life, Plank 3

 Plank 3.
-End judicial usurpation.
+End judicial usurpation

 3.1.
 Appoint to the bench only principled originalists with an ample paper trail.
 No stealth candidates.

-Jefferson once warned that the Supreme Court could, if not carefully watched and controlled, impose on the republic “the despotism of an oligarchy.”
+Jefferson once warned that the Supreme Court could, if not carefully watched and controlled, impose on the republic ‘the despotism of an oligarchy.’
 Today we live under that despotism.

-To be able to do this job, judges must be independent.
-They must have the freedom to check the other power centers in our system, namely, Congress, the President, and the States, without fear of reprisal.
-That is why the Founders decided that federal judges should serve “during good behavior,” meaning for life.
+To be able to carry out this essential job, the judge must be independent.
+He must have the freedom to check the other actors in our system — Congress, the President, and the States — without fear of reprisal.
+That is why the Founders decided that federal judges should serve ‘during good behavior,’ that is, for life.
 Because federal judges must be both independent and free to wield truly awesome power, extra care must be taken in their selection.